Judge still at 60, Yanks get rain-shortened win over Red Sox

 ON THE DOCKET

 Judge started at DH for the 22nd time this season and first since both games of a doubleheader Sept.
 7 against Minnesota.
-He hasn’t been out of the starting lineup since July 12, and manager Aaron Boone didn’t rule out resting the 30-year-old slugger while he’s still chasing Maris.
+He hasn’t been out of the starting lineup since Aug.
+3, and Boone didn’t rule out resting the 30-year-old slugger while he’s still chasing Maris.

 “I’m just kind of playing it day by day,” Boone said.
 “Hopefully we can get to a point where we have a few days to decide on which makes the most sense and how to rest him where we can.”